 - 1 tablespoon mayonnaise

-- 1 tablespoon chilli garlic sauce
+- ½ tablespoon red chilli paste

 - 1 tablespoon milk

-Instructions
+Cooking Instructions

 Nutrition

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

 Variations

-Now you can recreate this Chinese takeaway dish at home without a hassle!
+Now, you can recreate this Chinese takeaway dish at home without a hassle.
 Share your experience, and don't forget to show us pictures.
 Tag us on Facebook or Instagram @honestfoodtalks to get your version featured in our stories.

 Audrea